Sukith-1234/Data-Engineer/README.md

 Proejct 05-Fetch images from FB-Graph API:This project helps to fetch the images from Facebook Graph API (you need to have f=meta developer account)

+Project 06- Create Resume using Python:This project is shows how we can build a CV usinf python (adding profile image and resume details) and finaly convert it into PDF